How to calculate mean in Numpy?

 The mean function calculates the average value of all the elements in the array.

-See also How to find index of max value in Numpy?
+See also How to calculate geometric mean in Python?

 You can also use the axis parameter to calculate the mean along a specific axis of the array.
 For example, to calculate the mean of each column in the array, you would use the following code: